 - Creates a positive landlord-tenant relationship by helping your tenant reach their financial goals

-While this is an optional feature you can offer your tenants, states are beginning to make it mandatory for landlords.
+Some states are beginning to make this service mandatory.
 For example, California just passed a law, SB 1157, that requires operators of subsidized multifamily units to provide the option for tenants to have their rent payments reported to a major credit bureau.
 It’s one of the first laws that allows renters to build their credit history through their rent payments.

 Who is Rent Reporting good for?

 Rent reporting can benefit everyone but is especially helpful for renters who lack any credit history and renters with a low credit score.
 You’ll build your credit history without taking on additional debt.